Plant FAQs: Bahiopsis Laciniata

 What Is Bahiopsis Laciniata?

 Bahiopsis Laciniata, also known as Bahia Senna or Cutleaf Senna, is a stunning perennial native to the southeastern United States.
 This plant is admired for its striking, finely divided foliage and bright yellow flowers that bring a burst of color to gardens.
-It’s a member of the legume family, known for its resilience and ability to adapt to various soil types and conditions.
+It’s a member of the Asteraceae family, known for its resilience and ability to adapt to various soil types and conditions.

 How to Care for Bahiopsis Laciniata?